 After a successful business, government and civic career, Jim has returned to the western Maine mountains, where he grew up, and is directing his energy to revitalizing rural communities while operating the Wilfong Family Tree Farm in Stow, a town of 385 people.

 Before retiring, Jim was an entrepreneur in the winter and outdoor sports business, both in the United States and in the export market, and was board chair of Innovative Applied Science, a software engineering company.
-He has served as a director of the Small Business Exporter’s Association and as entrepreneur in residence at the Kauffman Foundation.
-He is a member of VET-Force, an advocacy group promoting veteran-owned businesses.
+He has served as a director of the Small Business Exporter’s Association; as a member of VET-Force, an advocacy group promoting veteran-owned businesses, and as entrepreneur in residence at the Kauffman Foundation.

 In government, he has been a member of the Maine House of Representatives, a campaign staffer for Sen. Edmund Muskie (D-Maine), and assistant administrator of the Small Business Administration’s Office of International Trade.
-Jim has been a member of the Export/Import Bank’s advisory board and the White House Conference on Small Business.
-He currently serves on the White House’s Inter-Agency Task Force for Veterans Business Development.
+Jim has been a member of the Export/Import Bank’s advisory board, the White House Conference on Small Business, and the White House Inter-Agency Task Force for Veterans Business Development.